Know your numbers

 • How do I know I’m on track with my retirement savings?

-We’ve attempted to answer these mystifying questions in a previous blog post, but it’s a talking point that should be revisited regularly as learning about personal finances is a lifelong journey.*
+These are questions that should be revisited regularly, as learning about personal finances is a lifelong journey.*

 Several calculations can be used to determine the amount you would need to enjoy a comfortable retirement.
 And “comfortable” in this context is being able to receive an income from your pension that’s between 60% – 90% of your pre-retirement income.
 This is called the income replacement ratio (IRR), and it’s the ratio of your pension income to your pre-retirement salary.
 An IRR of 75% is often cited as the ratio we should all aspire to.